Miss Europe 1996: "Comité Officiel et International Miss Europe" Competition

 From 1951 to 2002 there was a rival Miss Europe competition organized by the "Comité Officiel et International Miss Europe".
 This was founded in 1950 by Jean Raibaut in Paris, the headquarters later moved to Marseille.
 The winners wore different titles like Miss Europe, Miss Europa or Miss Europe International.

-This year's competition took place in Izmir, Turkey.
+This year's competition took place in İzmir, Turkey.
 There were 30 contestants from 28 countries and 2 regions.
 At the end, Mimmi Gunnarsson of Sweden was originally crowned as Miss Europa 1996; however she was later dethroned.
 The crown then went to Jenni Rautawaara of Finland.
 Both Gunnarsson and Rautawaara succeeded predecessor Yolanda Marcos Gonzales of Spain.